jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ### Mean time to Recovery

-_the average time required to go from a failed build signal to a successful pipeline run_
+<p style="font-size: .75em; font-style: italic;">the average time required to go from a failed build signal to a successful pipeline run</p>

 {{% note %}}
 MTTR.
 This metric is indicative of your team’s resilience and ability to respond quickly and effectively to feedback from your CI system.
 In other words, mean time to recovery is the best indicator of your organization’s DevOps maturity.